SavanK/FakeNewsChallenge/README.md

     1. Word spins {supporting(positive)/refuting(negative)/neutral(nil)}
     2. Supporting words {ex: surely, evidently, affirmative, agree, support, accept}
     2. Refuting words {ex: against, fake, fraud, hoax, false, deny, doubt, retract}
 ## Word spin feature
-When we see similar words in both headline and body, we know that they're related.
+When we see similar words in both headline and body, we know that they're related.</br>
-Next, when we notice words like agree or disagree, we know that the body most likely takes a stand on the headline and not just discusses it.
+Next, when we notice words like agree or disagree, we know that the body most likely takes a stand on the headline and not just discusses it.</br>
-But we don't know what stance is it taking - agree or disagree.
+But we don't know what stance is it taking - agree or disagree.</br>
 To better understand this, let's consider that the word - 'travel' appears in both headline and body.
 But we don't know what stance does body take in comparison to the headline.
-And to understand this, we try to establish a little more context by look at n-grams, i.e., words appearing before 'travel'.
+And to understand this, we try to establish a little more context by look at n-grams, i.e., words appearing before 'travel'.</br>
-When you look at bi-grams, you noticed the phrase - 'agrees to travel'. [the word 'to' would be removed because its a stopword]
+When you look at bi-grams, you noticed the phrase - 'agrees to travel'. [the word 'to' would be removed because its a stopword]</br>
-We now know that it adds a positive spin to the word 'travel'.
+We now know that it adds a positive spin to the word 'travel'.</br>
-Let's now look at tri-grams, and you noticed the phrase now changes to - 'doesn't agrees to travel'.
+Let's now look at tri-grams, and you noticed the phrase now changes to - 'doesn't agrees to travel'.</br>
-It negates the ealier positive spin and now gets a negative spin.
+It negates the ealier positive spin and now gets a negative spin.</br>
-By doing so, this feature helps us better understand the stance taken by the body.
+By doing so, this feature helps us better understand the stance taken by the body.</br>

 ## Dependencies
 1. Stanford Core NLP